mikemackintosh/go-gmailsmtpgateway/README.md

 **NOTE** The account that you use will always be the authenticated GMail account, and will override the `MAIL FROM` command from the SMTP server.

+By default, the SMTP server listens on `127.0.0.1:2525` but this can be changed using the `-s` flag.

+Example:

+    ./bin/gmailsmtpd -o client.json -s 0.0.0.0:25

+You can also change the server banner using `-h`.

 ## Installation

     make build

 ## Credits
 Credits to other sources used in the creation of this utility: